 Where to Go in Vancouver: 6 Can't Miss Spots

-Vancouver receives millions of visitors each year and you'll undoubtedly find guide books repeating the same 'must-see' spots over and over again.
+Vancouver receives millions of visitors each year and you'll undoubtedly find guide books repeating the same 'must-see' spots over and over again (not to give them a bad rap, I do love a good guide book - this one is perfect for Vancouver).
 Having recently spent the last six years living in Vancouver, I wanted to share six of my favorite spots in the city - sure, there are a few that are very much 'on-the-beaten-path', but perhaps you'll also find some surprises and new places to visit.

 Read on below for a complete list of six can't miss spots in Vancouver, plus other useful information for visiting this popular destination on Canada's west coast!

 Located in False Creek, Granville Island Brewery first opened it's doors in 1984 to become Canada's first microbrewery.
 Today, it's style of brewing hasn't changed all that much.
 The company focuses on using diverse ingredients to create refreshing locally brewed beers - the seasonal Lion's Winter Ale (creamy, chocolate-y, so so so good!) and the False Creek Raspberry Ale are standouts you absolutely need to try.
 In the Taproom, you can also sample Granville Island Brewery's Small Batch ales, which rotate on a regular basis.

 Important Info: The Taproom is open daily from 12 pm - 8 pm.
 Weekends are generally busier than weekdays and you may need to put your name down on a wait list on Saturday and Sunday.
 If you'd like to book a tour of the brewery, you can do so here.